virtual-labs/exp-triaxial-test-iiith/experiment/theory.md

 Depending on the nature of loading and drainage condition, triaxial tests are conducted in three different ways.
 1. UU Triaxial test

+	For the UU test, the specimens (assumed to be saturated prior to test) are subjected to a confining fluid pressure in a triaxial chamber."
 2. CU Triaxial test

+	In a 'consolidated undrained' test the sample is not allowed to drain.
+The shear characteristics are measured under undrained conditions and the sample is assumed to be fully saturated.
+Measuring the pore pressures in the sample (sometimes called CUpp) allows approximating the consolidated-drained strength.",
 3. CD Triaxial test

+	In a 'consolidated drained' test, the sample is consolidated and sheared in compression slowly to allow the pore pressures built up by the shearing to dissipate.
+The rate of axial deformation is kept constant, i.e, strain is controlled.
+The idea is that the test allows the sample and the pore pressures to fully consolidate (i.e, adjust) to the surrounding stresses.
+The test may take a long time to allow the sample to adjust, in particular low permeability samples need a long time to drain and adjust strain to stress levels.",

-UU triaxial test gives shear strength of soil at different confining stresses.
+The triaxial test gives shear strength of soil at different confining stresses.
 Shear strength is important in all types of geotechnical designs and analyses.